-Rob joined Mesa Land Trust in 1996 and has led the organization through a significant growth and transformation.
+Rob joined Mesa Land Trust in 1996 and has led the organization through a significant period of growth and transformation.
 He has been involved in hundreds of conservation transactions and has established strategic partnerships with local governments, the Nature Conservancy, American Farmland Trust and other private and public entities.
 Rob is a community volunteer, serving on the boards of local and statewide nonprofits.
 When not in the office, he can be found hiking or biking on the trails of western Colorado and southeast Utah, preferably with his wife, Sheri, daughter, and two dogs.
 In 2009, he was awarded a Loeb Fellowship at Harvard University’s Graduate School of Design.
 Rob has an M.S. in Natural Resource Policy from University of Michigan and a B.A. in American Studies from Wesleyan University.

 Julie is a 15-year resident of Montrose County and started with Black Canyon Regional Land Trust in 2011.
 Julie held several positions as office manager and in public relations work prior to coming to coming on board with BCRLT.
 She has a broad knowledge of real estate closings/title transactions and was a Real Estate Closer for 5 years.
 Julie has extensive customer service background and has fostered many long-term relationships in the local community with her endearing personality and genuine interest in helping people.
 She is a board member of the “Friends of the Black Canyon of the Gunnison”, a community organization dedicated to supporting the Black Canyon of the Gunnison National Park.
 Julie is based out of the Montrose office and participates in fundraising, education, conservation and stewardship monitoring.